- About Bluebirds

 Features to look for when buying your bluebird nestbox.
 If you want to build it, TBS has free plans that incorporate all of these recommended features.

-The design of our field-tested, Texas-tough TB-1 nestbox is available for free.
-The nestbox is sized for Eastern Bluebirds and other small cavity nesters.
-The TB-1 series has four variations that differ slightly in floor area, lumber size and necessary construction tools.
+The design of our field-tested, Texas-Tough nestbox is available for free.
+This nestbox is sized for Eastern Bluebirds and other small cavity nesters.

 Heatshield PDF (100KB)